clach04/bitbucket_tools/README.md

 WIP can this be scrapped?

-avatar in meta data is available (redirects, usually to AWS) but is small version
+avatar (two of them) in meta data is available (redirects, usually to AWS) but is small version cropped version and larger-uncropped (proabbly not original size)

     curl https://api.bitbucket.org/2.0/repositories/clach04/jython/